stevedev75/portfolio/README.md

-# portfolio
+# Portfolio

 ## Portfolio to showcase my projects to potential employers

-My motivation for this project was to create a repository and a one-page web application from scratch (using HTML and CSS) as a professional portfolio to house the different applications and projects I am proud of that will also be of interest to potential employers when I begin the job search process towards the end of this bootcamp.
+My motivation for this project was to update my repository and my one-page web application from scratch (using HTML, CSS, Bootstrap, and Google Fonts) as a professional portfolio to house the different applications and projects I am proud of that will also be of interest to potential employers when I begin the job search process during the last third of this bootcamp.

 I built this project as a showcase to potential employers, to demonstrate some of my HTML and CSS skills in action, and eventually as a repository for robust examples of my programming projects.